Skip to content

 Detected ApplicationType.GECKO_BOOTLOADER at 115200 baud

-The Gecko Bootloader uses software flow control (XON/XOFF), while normal firmware operation (NCP, RCP) requires hardware flow control (RTS/CTS).
+The Gecko Bootloader runs its Xmodem path with no flow control, while normal firmware operation on the Lidl gateway (NCP, RCP) requires hardware flow control (RTS/CTS).

 Normal mode (hardware flow control):